leafo/lapis/docs/command_line.md

 ## Default Environment

 Lapis will load your Applications's configuration by for an environment before executing a command.
-The default environment name is `development` unless you are running within *Busted*, then the default environment name is `test`.
+The default environment name in command line `development` unless otherwise overwritten.

 You can confirm what the default environment is by running `lapis help`.